Jacobus123/GettingAndCleaningDataProject/CodeBook.md

 Description of the variables, the data, and any transformations or work that is being performed to clean up the data.

+###Functionality of script
+The 'run_analysis.R' performs the following:
+- Reading in input datasets from data directory
+- Merges the training and the test sets to create one data set.
+- Extracts only the measurements on the mean and standard deviation for each measurement.
+- Uses descriptive activity names to name the activities in the data set
+- Appropriately labels the data set with descriptive variable names.
+- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ###Input Data Sets
 - 'features_info.txt': Shows information about the variables used on the feature vector.